HDK8491/nn/README.md

   <img src="https://img.shields.io/badge/Goodreads-F3F1EA?style=for-the-badge&logo=goodreads&logoColor=372213">
 </a>

 <!--Social Links Badges: end-->

 <!--About me: start-->
 <img src="img/hi_there.png">

-<p>My name is Muhammad Faizan.
+<p>My name is Hardik Bhammar.
 A passionate developer from India.
 My main areas of interest are web and mobile development.
-Right now, I'm learning Flutter.
+Right now, I'm learning React Native .
 Aside from this, I also do graphic design.
 In my spare time, I enjoy playing chess and reading.</p>

 <!--About me: end-->